PunGrumpy/guess-my-number/README.md

 # If you want to run via Visual Studio Code (VSCode) you must package the project first and then run the program (mvn clean package)
 ```

+## Troubleshooting 🐞

+- [x] If you have any problems, please open an issue or contact me directly on Discord (Grumpy#9760)
+- [x] If error show like this

+    ```bash
+    Exception in thread "main" java.lang.NullPointerException: Cannot invoke "java.net.URL.toExternalForm()" because "location" is null at java.desktop/javax.swing.ImageIcon.<init>(ImageIcon.java:232)
+        at main.MenuPanel.Render(MenuPanel.java:71)
+        at main.MenuPanel.<init>(MenuPanel.java:37)
+        at main.Game.<init>(Game.java:28)
+        at main.MainClass.main(MainClass.java:6)
+    ```
+    - [x] You must package the project first and then run the program (mvn clean package)
+- [x] Don't forget to add the version number in the jar file name
+- [x] If you want to run via Visual Studio Code (VSCode) you must package the project first and then run the program (mvn clean package)

 ## Contributing 🤝